Elisandrah/495TERM/README.md

 8. Repeat steps 1-3

 **Result**: Fields that were previously filled out should now be empty

+### Unit Test 12 - Search for a Question
+**Directions**
+1. Login to app
+2. Click info in the bottom right
+3. Select 'FAQ' button
+4. Type in 'Exercise'

+**Result**: Should show all the available questions regarding Exercise.

+### Unit Test 13 - Weekly Information Details Page
+**Directions**
+1. Login to app
+2. Click info in the bottom right
+3. Select 'Weekly Information' button
+4. Select a week such as 'Week 37'

+**Result**: Should display various detailed information regarding the particular selected week.

 ## Group Links
 Website available at https://elisandrah.github.io/495TERM/